MaRDI4NFDI/MORWiki/README.md

 # MORB-Fetch

-A configurable data (and metadata) fetcher for selected datasets in [MORWiki](https://modelreduction.org/morwiki) examples.
+A configurable data (and metadata) fetcher for datasets and toolkits used in Model Order Reduction Benchmarker (MORB).

+Features:
+- Easy dataset selection, download, extraction
+- Downloaders for MORLAB and M-MESS toolkits
+- Flexible configuration options and dataset-caching
+- Strict type checking
+- Integration with MORB for seamless benchmarking

 Authors:
 - Ashwin S. Nayak